Women in Higher Education Management

 For more information, visit http://www.fms.edu/?q=faculty/faculty_detail/62

-For more information, visit https://ozlemataysbf.blogspot.com
+For more information visit : https://ozlemataysbf.blogspot.com or https://avesis.ankara.edu.tr/ozkanli

-Sarah Barnard is Senior Lecturer in Sociology of Contemporary Work in the School of Business and Economics at Loughborough University (UK) and Co-Director of the WHEM Network.
-Sarah is an interdisciplinary researcher in equality, diversity and inclusion (EDI), with specific expertise in 1) gender equality in work contexts, particularly higher education and Science, Engineering and Technology professions; 2) technology and media in relation to work and 3) social equality for other minority groups.
+Sarah Barnard (Co-Director of the WHEM Network) is Associate Dean - Equity, Diversity and Inclusion and Senior Lecturer in Sociology of Contemporary Work at Loughborough Business School at Loughborough University (UK).
+Sarah is an interdisciplinary researcher in equality, diversity and inclusion (EDI), with expertise in equality in work contexts, particularly higher education and Science, Engineering and Technology professions.
+She has published on women's leadership, careers, higher education, and technology-use in work contexts.
 Sarah’s research is underpinned by passion for social justice and equality.
+She is a member of the British Academy of Management and the British Sociological Association and is on the Editorial Board for the journal Work, Employment and Society.

-For more information, visit https://cipes.pt/user/44/?language=en
+For more information, visit https://www.cipes.pt/user/44/?language=en

-Monica Gallant is an Associate Professor of Accounting at the SP Jain School of Global Management, based in Dubai.
+Monica Gallant is a Professor of Accounting and Assistant Dean (EMBA) at the SP Jain School of Global Management based in Dubai.
 Qualified as a Chartered Accountant from Canada with a Master’s degree in Education Technology and a Doctorate in Education, she began her career at Deloitte as a Senior accountant/auditor and then found her passion for teaching as a community college instructor.
 She enjoys bringing creativity, technology and authentic learning experiences into the classroom and finding ways to actively engage her students.
 Her research interests include intercultural intelligence, entrepreneurship and women’s issues.
 She has participated in several research projects relating to gender issues and women’s entrepreneurship.
 She is a Certified mentor, Certified trainer for Intercultural Intelligence, Certified trainer for Personality Dimensions and Qualified site evaluator and mentor for the Accreditation Council of Business Schools and Programs (ACBSP).
 She has won a Global Teaching Excellence Award as well as a Research Excellence award.

 For more information, visit https://www.spjain.org/faculty/profiles/gallant-monica

 Heather Laube is Professor of Sociology at the University of Michigan-Flint (USA).
 Her research examines how feminist academics navigate their often-conflicting positions and identities as they strive to maintain their feminist ideals, achieve professional success, and transform the academy.
 A forthcoming chapter explores the challenges women face as they pursue promotion to full professor.
-She has also explored how innovative faculty mentoring programs might contribute to institutional change in higher education.
-Her work has been published in Gender & SocietyWomen's Studies: An Interdisciplinary Journal, and Research in Social Movements, Conflicts and Change.
-She is the winner of the 2021 Sociologists for Women in Society Feminist Mentor Award.
+Heather has also explored how innovative faculty mentoring programs might contribute to institutional change in higher education.
+Heather was a Her work has been published in Gender & Society, Women's Studies: An Interdisciplinary Journal, and Research in Social Movements, Conflicts and Change, as well as in several edited volumes.
+Heather is the Vice President (President-Elect) of Sociologists for Women in Society (SWS), an organization of diverse feminist sociologists who recognize societal challenges are often structural and cultural rather than individual, and who use their expertise to create a more just, inclusive, and equitable world.
+She will begin her term as president in July 2026.
+She served as a Fulbright Scholar at Karl-Franzens University, Graz, Austria and is the winner of the 2021 Sociologists for Women in Society Feminist Mentor Award.

 For more information, visit https://www.soc.cas.cz/en/lide/marcela-linkova

-For more information, visit https://www.gesis.org/en/institute/staff/person/anke.lipinsky
+For more information, visit https://www.gesis.org/en/institute/staff/person/anke.lipinsky and https://orcid.org/0000-0002-2738-947X

-For more information, visit https://www.ul.ie/research/prof-pat-oconnor or Researchgate Pat O’Connor, UL
+For more information, visit https://www.oru.se/english/employee/helen_peterson

 Shan Simmonds is a professor in Curriculum Studies and a member of the Edu-HRight Research Unit (Education and Human Rights in Diversity) at the North-West University, South Africa.
 She leads the research group “diverse contexts” of the Edu-HRight Research Unit.
 This group embraces diversity in its most nuanced sense so as to imagine alternative pathways toward transformative and innovative education (see https://education.nwu.ac.za/edu-hright).
 Shan publishes actively on topics in curriculum studies, higher education, gender and sexuality studies as well as human rights education.
 Her research leadership positions include Associate-Editor of the journal Transformation in Higher Education, vice-president of the South African Education Research Association, and on the executive committee of the International Association for the Advancement of Curriculum Studies.
 She is also co-editor of the book A scholarship of doctoral education: On becoming a researcher.
 (2018, African Sun Media).